 After many batches (and a freezer packed with homemade pita bread), we identified all of the tips and tricks to get that mesmerizing puff and perfectly formed pocket in the center.

-• Fresh Ingredients – Make sure your ingredients are fresh and yeast or flour is not expired
+• Fresh Ingredients – Make sure your ingredients are fresh, and yeast or flour is not expired.

 • Generously flour the counter before rolling the dough.
-If the dough sticks to the counter while rolling, the pita may tear causing steam to escape so it won’t puff properly.
+If the dough sticks to the counter while rolling, the pita may tear, causing steam to escape so it won’t puff properly.

-Perfectly puffed pita bread
+Perfectly puffed pita bread on a countertop with more behind

 How to Serve Pita Bread

-Make-Ahead
+Make-Ahead and Storage

-• To Reheat: Warm pitas in an oven, air fryer, toaster or microwave until thawed and just warm.
+• To Reheat: Warm pitas in an oven, air fryer, or microwave until thawed and just warm.

 Homemade Pita Bread Recipe

-4.96 from 122 votes
+4.95 from 134 votes

 Homemade pita bread stacked